Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL, NBA, more

 RB James Cook, Buffalo Bills, 17.5 carries - Lower (1.02x)

-Cook has carried 17 or fewer times in three of the last five games, including just 13 in last Sunday's 30-13 loss to the Miami Dolphins.
-The SportsLine model projects 17.5 carries, giving this a 4 of 5 star rating.
+Cook's use has been limited of late.
+In three of the last five games, he has carried 17 or fewer times, including just 13 in last Sunday's 30-13 loss to the Miami Dolphins.
+The SportsLine model projects 16.8 carries, giving this a 4 of 5 star rating.
 Click here to sign up for Underdog Fantasy:

-WR Justin Jefferson, Minnesota Vikings, 0.5 rushing + passing touchdowns - Higher (1.02x)
+WR Justin Jefferson, Minnesota Vikings, 0.5 rushing + receiving touchdowns - Higher (1.02x)

-Jefferson has had a lot of success scoring touchdowns against the Chicago Bears and has scored four touchdowns in his last seven games against them, including in each of the last two.
+Jefferson has scored four touchdowns in his last seven games against the Chicago Bears, including in each of the last two.
 In the season opener against Chicago, he caught four passes for 44 yards and a score.
 Combine picks for a parlay on Underdog Fantasy for a potential payout of 7.4x.

 With football season now here, the SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.